300 Miles of Beaches – How to Find Yours

 By now, you’re probably thinking "Yikes!
 How am I supposed to know if it is safe to go into the water?".

-Luckily, the Board of Environmental Quality (JCA, by their Spanish initials) has the responsibility of performing bacteriological sampling and analysis at beaches frequently visited by swimmers.
+Luckily, the Board of Environmental Quality (JCA, by their Spanish initials) together with the Department of Natural Resources (DRNA, by their Spanish initials) have the responsibility of performing bacteriological sampling and analysis at beaches frequently visited by swimmers.
 They then provide public notification about the "safety" of the water at each of the tested beaches.
 Once the results for a beach come up as "not safe", those results remain in effect until the next round of water testing.

 This map shows the most recent JCA Beach Water Quality results.
-Though we grab this map every night, the JCA only updates their results every 2 weeks.
-If you are interested in the detailed results of the analysis, you can visit the JCA website (all in Spanish) to view the original map and the numerical testing results for each of the monitored beaches.
+If you are interested in the detailed results of the analysis, you can visit the DRNA Beach Monitoring and Public Notification Program web site (all in Spanish) to view the status maps and the numerical testing results for each of the monitored beaches.
+If there is a yellow flag on the map, that beach is not safe to go into the water.

 Beach Water Quality — Our Recommendations